covid-19-impact-lab/covid-19-impact-lab/docs/source/datasets.rst

 The `LISS panel <https://www.lissdata.nl/>`_ is a Dutch survey of 4500 households that have been interviewed regularly for over ten years on a large variety of topics.

 The LISS included a questionnaire on the Covid-19 epidemic between 2020-03-20 and 2020-03-31.

+..
 The questionnaire covered:
+..

-- beliefs about the extent of the epidemic, ways to fight it and its consequences
+.. - beliefs about the extent of the epidemic, ways to fight it and its consequences
-- behavior changes in response to the epidemic and policy measures
+.. - behavior changes in response to the epidemic and policy measures
-- support for hypothetical and satisfaction with implemented policy measures
+.. - support for hypothetical and satisfaction with implemented policy measures
-- qualifications and willingness to support the health care system
+.. - qualifications and willingness to support the health care system

-The Dutch version of the questionnaire can be found :download:`here <LISS_covid19_questionnaire_dutch_20200320_1.0.pdf>`.
+The Dutch version of the questionnaire can be downloaded
+:download:`here <LISS_covid19_questionnaire_dutch_20200320_1.0.pdf>`.

 Understanding America Survey